FutureQuake

 FutureQuake was a British small press comic book founded by Arthur Wyatt, and later edited by Richmond Clements, David Evans and Owen Watts.
 Dedicated to showcasing work by new writers and artists, they published mostly self-contained comic stories, generally of 5 pages or less and usually of a sci-fi/fantasy/horror bent.

-Under their FutureQuake Press imprint (FQP) they also published the Japanese Manga-influenced anthology MangaQuake and the horror comic Something Wicked.
-FQP also published other comics, and took over Dogbreath, the Strontium Dog fanzine and Zarjaz, the general 2000 AD fanzine.
+Under their FutureQuake Press imprint (FQP) they also published the Japanese Manga-influenced anthology Manga Quake and the horror comic Something Wicked.
+FQP also published other comics, and took over Dog breath, the Strontium Dog fanzine and Zarjaz, the general 2000 AD fanzine.

 39 issues of FutureQuake were published until publication went on hiatus following the death of David Evans in May 2021.

 Contributors

 FutureQuake played host to a wide range of contributors, including first time writers and artists, up-and-coming small press personalities and established creators.
 Issues featured the likes of Alan Grant, Arthur Ranson, Al Ewing, Stewart McKenny, PJ Holden, Arthur Wyatt, Inaki Miranda & Eva de la Cruz, Adrian Bamforth, Matt Timson, Michael Molcher, Paul Scott and Charlie Adlard.